giacomomarchioro/PyEnergyDiagrams/README.md

 If you use the command `diagram.plot()` now all the changes will be overwritten, so these minor adjustment must be done after.

 ### Contributors
-Thanks to Kalyan Jyoti Kalita for the arrow functionality and O2-AC.
+Thanks to Kalyan Jyoti Kalita for the arrow functionality and O2-AC, agrass15268 for bug fixing.